 Spice up your France vacation with a visit to Nice.
-This sexy city demands attention and oozes a bit of righteousness that is commonly found in France.
-Couples, honeymooners, beach-lovers and the young and fabulous board flights to Nice for a vacation getaway on the French Riviera.
+This sexy city demands attention for lovers: couples, honeymooners, and beach-lovers board flights to Nice for a vacation getaway on the French Riviera.
 The beaches are clean, the city is bold and the people are all around happy to be here.

 Originally discovered by the Greeks, Nice is the capital of the French Riviera and boasts approximately 300 days of sunshine a year.
 It’s no wonder international travelers flock to Nice for vacations, French citizens hop Nice flights for weekend getaways, and the fabulously rich and spoiled dock yachts on Nice’s coastline.
 Nice is far less glamorous than its rival city Cannes, and travelers can easily find cheap flights to Nice any time of the year, which makes Nice middle-class compared to its upscale neighbor.
 But that doesn’t stop tourists from visiting Nice.
 Come and enjoy a taste of the Riviera in this laid-back sun-drenched city and it’s likely you’ll never want to leave.

-Because of Nice’s shoreline location, weather is clearly a travel factor, but surely not a deal breaker.
-The Mediterranean weather calls for lengthy, steamy summers that average about 80 degrees Fahrenheit, but can reach up to 100 degrees Fahrenheit.
+Because of its shoreline location, the weather in Nice is clearly a travel factor, but surely not a deal breaker.
+The Mediterranean weather calls for lengthy, steamy summers that average about 80 degrees, but can reach up to 100.
 Fortunately, sea breezes simmer the heat down quite a bit, so book flights to Nice during the summer to experience the seashore at its finest hour.
 Winters are mild, with October being a wet start to the season.

 When traveling to Nice, expect flight times of just under 10 hours from New York, a little over 11 hours from Chicago and about 13 hours from Los Angeles.